 Kristinn has carried out commissioned research for the British Council, the Tripartite Group on Higher Education in Scotland, Glasgow Economic Commission and the David Hume Institute.
 He was awarded for the best paper published in Regional Studies Regional Science in 2019 and the Moss Madden Medal in 2017 for the best paper published by a member of the Regional Science Association International British and Irish Section in the previous year.
 He was awarded the first price in the OPEN DAYS Early Career Research Competition (2012), organised by the Regional Studies Association and the European Union‘s Committee of the Regions and he was awarded the prize for the best paper by an early career scholar at the 40th Annual Conference of the Regional Science Association International British and Irish Section in 2011.
-Kristinn was the secretary of the British and Irish section of the Regional Science Association International.
+Kristinn was the secretary of the British and Irish section of the Regional Science Association International from 2013 to 2016.